Light and airy homemade chiffon cake recipe makes an easy but delicious dessert that’s great on its own or paired with fruit and whipped cream!

 The cake also pairs well with whipped cream and berries (or just about any other fruit).

-More easy cake recipes!
+More classic cake recipes!

 If you’ve tried this chiffon cake recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!
-You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.

 Chiffon Cake